 You should check whether the letter of intent you need to send is ‘good to go’ or a ‘disaster waiting to happen’ using the (free) STAR Checklist.
 Once you’ve used that Checklist, you may need to

-- build a new letter of intent from scratch (or use the template)
+- build a new letter of intent from scratch (using my book and its accompanying sample)

 - reconsider a few areas to build a better letter of intent.
 You can learn more in video 1 in my video training series

 - do nothing (assuming your letter is good to go).

 Once you’ve got great content, you need to ask some searching questions to see if it really is sensible to use your letter of intent.
 Stage 1 requires you to receive the letter, review it, revise it and research using it.

 You could cross your fingers and hope the project contract gets signed.

 A more sensible option is to learn what NOT to do to avoid your letter of intent rumbling on… and on… You can learn more in video 2 in my video training series.
 You also need to understand the risks involved with letters of intent so you can side-step them both now and in the future (see video 3).